November 24, 2010 by Stacy McDonald

 Every time I’ve shared portions of my life story with others, I’ve been told, “You should really write a book.”
 I guess in some ways it’s true.
 My life has seen a bit of drama.
 I was born to a 16-year-old unwed mother and, because of birth complications, spent months in the hospital before being placed in foster care.
 I wasn’t adopted until I was two years old because my birthmother refused to sign away her parental rights, hoping to find a way to keep me.

-I was born with spina bifida, and because of complications from this, I spent my first 3 months alone in a hospital before being placed in foster care.
+I was born with spina bifida and spent my first 3 months alone in a hospital before being placed in foster care.

 In God’s providence, my birthfather’s mother, who was a Christian and worked as a volunteer at the hospital where I was born, checked on me regularly and made sure I had good care.
 This was the same hospital where my late grandfather, Dr. Michael DeBakey, worked as a cardiovascular surgeon.